piclas-framework/piclas/doc/userguide/030_features_models.md

 However, this method is not preferable if the cell dimensions in $y$-direction are large, resulting in numerical artifacts due to the clustered cloning processes at cell boundaries.

-Besides DSMC, 2D/axisymmetric simulations are also possible the BGK particle method with the same parameters as discussed above (for more informatino about the BGK method see Section \ref{sec:bgk}).
+Besides DSMC, 2D/axisymmetric simulations are also possible the BGK/FP particle method with the same parameters as discussed above (for more informatino about the BGK and FP methods, see Section \ref{sec:continuum}).

 #### Variable Time Step: Linear scaling \label{sec:2DAxi_vts}